zzt108/Mos2/README.md

 1. The database is not optimized for speed.
 More indexes should be defined.
 2. Recruiter password handling is not implemented
 3. Recruiter security token handling is not implemented
-4. When a candidate is accepted/rejected the candidate is marked to be seen by the recruiter.
-This is represented by a many-to-many relationship.
-However the recruiter side of the relationship seems to have issues.
-This may be a problem with the code first database generation of Entity Framework.

 ## Task Description